Skip to main content

 4. Your staff is wasting time.

 Does your staff download different reports and then enter data into your CRM?
-Are they cleaning up data to ensure it's accurate or manually migrating information from one system to another?
+Are they cleaning up data to ensure accuracy or manually migrating information from one system to another?

 If so, they’re wasting their time and your resources, and those wages and benefits are a hidden cost to your nonprofit.
 Access to new data is also slowed down.

-When you have a CRM as a single source of truth, all the data is housed in one place, synced, and available for anyone to use.
+When fundraising software offers real-time unified data, all the data is housed in one place, synced, and available for anyone to use.

 5. Your vendor’s growth strategy is expansion.